Meet the team

 Kirsty completed her PhD at the University of St Andrews in 2016.
 She studies the gestures of wild bonobos at Wamba, DRCongo and her current postdoctoral research focuses on incorporating philosophical and linguistic approaches to ape communication.
 You can find Kirsty’s publications here and her brilliant comic versions here

-Charlotte is a PhD student at the University of St Andrews.
+Charlotte is a research fellow at the University of St Andrews.
 Her current research investigates the natural gestural repertoire of wild mountain gorillas in Bwindi, Uganda and assesses the gestures’ communicative function across individuals, age-sex groups, and behavioural contexts.

 Matt Henderson